Frequently Asked Questions

 Please refer to the handbook appropriate to your program:

-Our graduate master's programs are registered and approved by the New York State Education Department Office of Higher Education.
-Two master’s programs at Azrieli lead to a NYS teacher’s certification: Adolescent 7-12 initial/professional certification in biology, chemistry, physics, mathematics, social studies, English or Hebrew, and professional certification in Childhood Education 1-6.
+Our graduate master's programs are registered and approved by the New York State Education Department Office of Higher Education but do not lead to NYS teaching certification.

-It is the student’s responsibility to apply for graduation once their coursework, student teaching (PEP), and portfolio/exam are completed.
-Graduation forms are submitted to the Registrar’s Office with payment.
-Please note that applications will not be processed without the accompanying fee.
+It is the student’s responsibility to apply for graduation once their coursework, student teaching (PEP), portfolio, and mandatory workshops (Child Abuse Identification & Reporting, and SAVE-Violence Prevention and Intervention) are completed.
+Graduation forms are submitted to Ms. Louisa Wolf, firstname.lastname@example.org, with proof of payment from the Student Accounts Office.
+Please note applications will not be processed without the accompanying fee.

 As part of the registration process, students are required to submit their current mailing address, phone number and email address.
 In the case of any changes, the student must notify the registrar in addition to the Azrieli Office.